 With Beachbody On Demand, you’ll get access to hundreds of workouts, so you can find the one that best fits your personality, fitness level, time constraints, and preferred training style (e.g., HIIT, weightlifting, dance, etc.).

-That last part is key; if you aren’t having fun and seeing results, you won’t be exercising for long, so find a program that inspires you, and then do your best to crush every workout.
+That last part is key; if you aren’t having fun and seeing results, you won’t be exercising for long, so find a program and Group that inspires you, and then do your best to crush every workout.